signalfx/lambda-csharp/README.md

     }
 }
 ```
-Note that `SignalFx.LambdaWrapper.APIGatewayProxyFunctionWrapper` extends `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`.
+Note that `SignalFx.LambdaWrapper.AspNetCoreServer.APIGatewayProxyFunctionWrapper` extends `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`.
 Also, the lambda context object `Amazon.Lambda.Core.ILambdaContext` from which default metric dimensions are derived is not available in the Web API Controllers layer on down.

 ### Environment Variable
 Set the Lambda Function environment variables as follows: